Muhia88/fixell/README.md

 ## Authors

-- Danel Muhia (Muhia88) — lead developer
+- Danel Muhia
+- Justin Tutu
+- Purity Okaroni

 Contributions welcome — open a PR or issue to suggest features or fixes.